rcl-coding/openbadges-criteria/criteria/github-foundation.md

 #### To achieve this badge the learner must :

 - Deploy an application to a GitHub remote repository
-- Adding commits to a local git repository
+- Add commits to a local git repository
 - Sync a local git repository to a remote repository on GitHub

 ## Knowledge :